yedhink/KTU-Java/README.md

 ![](https://github.com/yedhink/KTU-Java/blob/master/.gif/S3CsSgpa.gif "CheckSgpa")

 # Contribute
 Have you been looking for open source repositories to contribute?
 Look no further!
 You have come to the right place.
+It's important to stick on to the [Contribution guidelines](https://github.com/yedhink/KTU-Java/blob/master/CONTRIBUTING.md) while contributing.
 Try and complete the TODO list.
-Let's work together. :)
+Let's work together :)

 ## TODO list